- Slide 0

 - There is no GPA requirement, although GPA is considered during the application process

-- Applicants may have additional sources of funding, but may not receive financial compensation for their internship work
+- Applicants may have additional sources of funding, but may not receive financial compensation for their volunteer work

 Can I afford to do this?

 This typically is sufficient to cover all or most costs associated with travelling to—and time spent in—India.